 Practicalities – Visiting the Kidron Valley Tombs

 It is possible to visit the Valley in just two hours.
 It’s fine to go there without a guide – the entrance to the Kings Promenade has a tourist information booth where you can pick up literature.
 Remember that it can get very hot in summer during the heat of the day (11am-3am).
+Also be sure to wear comfortable shoes as there is a fair bit of walking involved – walking boots are the most ideal.

 Where to stay when visiting the Kidron Valley